MolBIFFM/diana/README.md

     }
 ]
 ```
-The version of the BioGRID database to query, consisting of three dot-separated integers.
-The default or fallback setting is `null`, corresponding to the latest version.
+The version of the BioGRID database to query.
+The default setting is `null`, corresponding to the latest version.

 ```json
 [